+Contract Revenue

-Revenue and Cost Recognition--Contract Revenue.
-The Company's research contracts require the development or evaluation of new materials applications and have a duration of six to 36 months.
-For research contracts with the U.S. Government and commercial enterprises with durations greater than six months, the Company recognizes revenue to the extent of costs incurred plus the estimated gross profit as stipulated in such contracts, based upon contract performance.
+The Company's research contracts require the development or evaluation of new material applications and have a duration of six to thirty-six months.
+For research contracts with the U.S. Government and commercial enterprises, with durations greater than six months, the Company recognizes revenue to the extent of costs incurred plus the estimated gross profit as stipulated in such contracts, based upon contract performance.